Photographing a Midnight Cruise in Ilulissat, Greenland

 There are a few important factors to consider when photographing from a moving platform like a boat, car, train or plane.
-We can list them as follows:
+Let's consider the most fundamental concerns.

-Ensure you have a Shutter Speed that’s fast enough to cope with your movement through the landscape.
+If sharpness is key to the success of your image then it's essential to ensure you have a Shutter Speed that’s fast enough to cope with your own movement as the boat you're on passes through the landscape.
 I made the above photo at 1/200 second @ f6.3 from the deck of a relatively fast moving fishing boat.

 The other problem associated with photographing from a moving platform is the difficultly in achieving optimal composition.
 I found I needed to see the composition in my minds eye and then release my camera’s shutter, prior to the optimal moment, so that the exposure was made at precisely the right time and from the right place.

 I set my camera to Continuous Shooting Mode, in much the same way a sports photographer would, enabling me to increase my chance of success by making a series of exposures of each scene.
-It was then simply a matter of deleting the less successful photos, from each series of images, so as to arrive at the photo that best depicted the scene in question.
+It was then simply a matter of deleting the less successful photos, both in relation to sharpness and composition, so as to arrive at the photo that best depicted the scene in question.

 If ever you get the chance to visit Greenland, in the height of summer, I’d recommend it.
 It’s an amazing place where the wild is literally right outside your hotel window.